 Switch things up with the reverse plank because it will force you to push up your chest and contract your shoulder blades, helping you to correctly roll those shoulders back.
 Here’s a good video demonstration.

-Better Posture Stretches
+Neck Posture Stretches

 There are countless stretches that will help reverse the effects of sitting or standing in awkward positions on a regular basis.
 Regular work will strengthen the muscles and help the body stop itself from correcting into poor posture.